Frequently Asked Questions

-The Nardagani symbols are like training wheels; once the student has confidence in reading, he/she will no longer need them.
-Once students have read all the coded practice books, they are guided to our suggested reading list of non-coded books.
+The Nardagani symbols are like training wheels on a bicycle.
+Once students are confident and proficient with all the coded practice books, they are guided to our suggested reading list of non-coded books.
 These are books from the library or bookstore.
 They begin with entertaining, low-level books and progress to higher-level books.
 This secures a student’s ability to read without the symbols.

 How does it work?

 With the help of 12 simple symbols, a challenged reader can understand and pronounce every sound of each letter with no ambiguities.
 The guesswork in reading is eliminated.
 Words go from being confusing to being fascinating.
 Symbols “live” under letters that make more than one sound, acting as signposts telling the student which way to correctly pronounce the letters and whether the letter is silent or not.
 Once students learn the meaning of each symbol, they can see at a glance what the word is, effectively creating sight words out of those words that are otherwise difficult to learn and memorize because of the multiple sounds so many of our letters make.

 Nardagani is a multi-sensory learning method with auditory, visual and kinesthetic teaching techniques embedded throughout the online learning software and the teaching materials, so students stay actively engaged and retain the information.

 Nardagani is carefully crafted based on the most effective principles for teaching struggling readers … reading instruction that is multi-sensory, structured, sequential, cumulative, cognitive and flexible, as well as providing students with phonemic awareness, fluency, vocabulary and comprehension.

 Why does it work?